galenbunting/Reading-Machines/2019-01-23-labreport-IN-THE-ARCHIVES.md

 *Ovidii Nasonis Amatoria* (1546).
 I then examined Charles Dickens' *Sketches of Young Couples* (1840) and Jacob A. Riis' *How the Other Half Lives* (1904).
 I then examined Alexander Jones' *Historical Sketch of the Electric Telegraph* (1852) and George W. Pierce's *Principles of Wireless Telegraphy* (1910).

-For the purposes of the following reflections, I will discuss my examination in opening the “Dragon Prayer Book” (after 1461) and Ovid's
+For the purposes of the following reflections, I will discuss my examination in opening the *Dragon Prayer Book* (after 1461) and Ovid's
 *Ovidii Nasonis Amatoria* (1546) as a pair.
 I will discuss virtual openings from a Medieval Bestiary (circa 1200) and the Sherborne Missal (circa 1400).
 As an appendix to my analysis, I will discuss my examination in opening Charles Dickens' *Sketches of Young Couples* (1840) and Jacob A. Riis'
 *How the Other Half Lives* (1904).